DataDog/hiring-engineers/answers.md

 ### Add tags in the Agent config file
 I added tags by updating the main agent configuration file `/etc/datadog-agent/datadog.yaml`.
-There were already defualt tags present after uncommenting the tags section of the yaml config file, so I added some other random tags for the sake understanding.
+There were already default tags present after uncommenting the tags section of the yaml config file, so I added some other random tags for the sake understanding.

 We can see my host and the tags from Host Map page in Datadog:
 <img src="Screenshots/Host_Tags.png"></img>

-You can see that tags have been enabled as well the nondefualt tags I added : mytag, test1 and test2.
+You can see that tags have been enabled as well the non-default tags I added : mytag, test1 and test2.

 ### Installing Datadog integration for Postgres
 In my current machine I have already have Postgres version 10.5 installed, therefore I do not need to install it.